 Co-Founder/Artistic Director motiroti 1996 – 2004

 Ali Zaidi co-founded motiroti in 1996 with Keith Khan, together they shared its artistic vision till 2004.
 Besides leading on most of company projects, Zaidi regularly works as a mentor and is an influential figure in the arts nationally and internationally.
 Specialising in relational aesthetics, audience development and branding he contributes by being on committees and juries of cultural significance, e.g: on the selection panel for The Sackler Hall, Museum of London, to Arts Council’s Decibel and GFEST.
 He has designed two cinema interiors in London.
 Cooked with some groovy chefs in Australia, Italy, Netherlands and Singapore.
-Is a keen gardener, grows vegetables organically on his allotment, and regularly hosts total strangers; couch surfers at his home.
+Is a keen gardener, grows vegetables organically in his backyard, and regularly hosts total strangers; couch surfers at his home.
 Before arriving to UK, in Pakistan he was a photography lecturer at National College of Arts and worked in advertising where he won awards for several campaigns.

 Timeout London Dance and Performance award 1993 for Moti Roti Puttli Chunni, Britain’s first Bollywood musical.
 Performed in English, Hindi, Urdu and universally understood melodrama.
 It combined live-action and filmed sequences, Bollywood inspired images and ideas, with lavish sets, spectacular costumes and even a ‘wet sari’ dance.